-Overall, study 1 clearly identifies the WKT was a reliable measure of faking in over 90% of participants and the distribution of faking scores exhibited a normal distribution suggesting that faking is a ubiquitous phenomenon in this task. arcissism and SDR were not significantly correlated with faking scores, identification of personality characteristics that predict faking scores continues to be of interest.
-Therefore in our second study we measured the potential relationship of faking to self-esteem (ref).
+Overall, study 1 clearly identifies the WKT was a reliable measure of overclaiming in over 90% of participants and the distribution of overclaiming scores exhibited a normal distribution suggesting that overclaiming is a ubiquitous phenomenon in this task.
+Narcissism and SDRS were not significantly correlated with overclaiming scores, which differs from interpretations described by Paulhus et al., 2003; Ziegler et al., 2013; who suggest that overclaiming is a form of self-enhancement.
+We also did not observe gender differences in these results which conflicts with “male hubris” effects described by others (see Furnham, Hosoe, & Tang, 2002).

+The identification of personality characteristics that predict overclaiming scores continues to be of interest.
+Therefore in our second study we measured the potential relationship of overclaiming to self-esteem (ref).

 STUDY 2

-It is possible that faking scores in study 1 were partially the result of vague or ambiguous instructions.
+It is possible that overclaiming scores in study 1 were partially the result of vague or ambiguous instructions.
 The instructions asked participants if they “Knew or used” each word.
-This may have created a sense of knowing that was unanchored to actual knowledge and thus precipitated greater faking on the WKT-test.
-Studies on the effects of instruction
+This may have created a sense of knowing that was unanchored to actual knowledge and thus precipitated greater overclaiming on the WKT-test.
+Studies on the effects of verbal instruction clearly suggest such a possibility (eg..
+Taylor, Meisinger, and Floyd, 2016).

 Therefore, in study 2, two word knowledge tasks were administered each with different instructions.
 Researchers randomly assigned which word list each participant received first, however, the first list was always paired with the standard instructions used in study 1, to indicate if participants “knew or used” the words.
-The second word list was always paired with more explicit instructions.
-We expected participants to have reduced faking scores for words when given the instruction
+The second word list was always paired with more explicit instructions: “could you provide a brief definition or synonym?” for each word presented..
+We expected participants to have reduced overclaiming scores for words when given the more explicit instructions.